contao/docs/docs/manual/article-management/content-elements.en.md

 </section>
 ```

-Note that the contents of each accordion section are `<div>` enclosed by two (!) elements.
+Note that the contents of each accordion section is enclosed by two (!) `<div>` elements.
 This is necessary for the effect to work and be formatted across browsers.

 ## Content slider

 With the content element "Content Slider" a slider is created from different content elements.

-For the slider to work, the *js\_slider template* must be included in the page layout.
+For the slider to work, the `js_slider` template must be included in the page layout.

 **Operation mode:** Here you select the operation mode of the slider element.